bbfrederick/rapidtide/docs/usage.rst

         --saveintermediatemaps
                               Save lag times, strengths, widths, and mask for each pass.
-        --oldstyleoutput      Use legacy file naming and formats rather than BIDS naming and format conventions for output files.
+        --legacyoutput        Use legacy file naming and formats rather than BIDS naming and format conventions for output files.

       Miscellaneous options: